nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 27 (DS).md

 Because that should be against your, your future earnings.
 And you for sure had six.
 Yes.
 Yep.
 Yep.
 Yep.
 Yep.
 Uh, I'm not sure.
 You can always just go ahead and put in, uh, like, just add an essence on there.
 Throw the one back in.
 Okay.
 Yeah.
 All right.
 All right.
 Well, that was pretty, that was pretty awesome.
 Aurora.
 That was fun.
 Thank you.
 Aurora, do your thing.
 Oh, sick.
 Oh, there's no bad guy to go, huh?
 No, no. You, you, wait.
 This guy, he's yellow.
 Oh, yes.
 There is, there's the one yellow guy.
 Uh, ah, it's his turn.

 Um, Goblin Warrior, he's going to, well, this is going to be kind of awkward here, but.
 Yeah.
 He's going to go over here.
 Uh-huh, uh-huh.
 Go this way, go this way.
-Come up to attack Croft.
+Come up to attack Kroff.
 He is currently judged.
 Which means, when he takes his action.
 Oh, yeah.
 He is judged, isn't he?
 Yeah.
 That's pretty good.
 Takes his man action within line of effect.
 You can use a free triggered action to, yep.
-So, he takes four points of damage as he tries to attack Croft and dies.
+So, he takes four points of damage as he tries to attack Kroff and dies.
 Oh.
 Poor guy.
 Excellent.
 That is assuming that Duncan decides that he wants to deal damage from which, why would he not?

 So, all right.
 Love to see it.
 Um, all right.
 So, wait.
 And then, Duncan gets to choose a new person.
 Uh-huh.
 Yeah, judge.
 Uh-huh.
 Because when you're judged by, you're reduced, when somebody who's judged by you is reduced to zero stamina, you can free triggered action, use this ability against a new target.
 So, yeah.
 Yeah.
 So.
 A judge.
 Yeah, yeah.
 Like, this is, this is sick.
 Like, if you, if you get a bunch of people down to, like, a low ability score, you can just, like, one by one, as they act, just kill them all off.

 Yep.
 Yeah, that is.
 All right.
 Yeah.
 That's nice.
 So, the power of this thing is just, oh my gosh, that's, no. Okay.
 All right.
 Uh, me, huh?
 Yeah.
 Aurora, do your thing.
 Huh.
 Which, hold on.
 Which way is better here?
 I was going to do a thing.
 I'm still going to do that thing.
 Uh, first of all, hold on.
 I need to get my turn.
 Bam.
 Turn started.
 Uh, okay.
 What I need to decide.
 Uh, one, two, three, four.
 One, two, three, five, six, seven, eight, nine, ten.
-Oh, yeah, that works just as well, I suppose, um, is I'm going to, uh, look back at my buddy Poe there as he's, you know, still crackling with power, uh, kind of smile and say, you want to go again?
+Oh, yeah, that works just as well, I suppose, um, is I'm going to, uh, look back at my buddy Po there as he's, you know, still crackling with power, uh, kind of smile and say, you want to go again?

 Uh, and I'm going to use kinetic grip.
 Uh, I realized this was a thing I could do.
 Um, and I'm going to do it.
-Uh, I'm going to use kinetic grip on Poe.
+Uh, I'm going to use kinetic grip on Po.
 Hmm.
 I can target a creature or object.
-Poe certainly is a creature.
+Po certainly is a creature.
 Yeah.
 Uh, so I'm going to go ahead and make my power roll.
 Uh.
 You have to, okay.
 Boop.
 Sick.
 Uh, so that is a tier three.
 Oh, it does prone you.
 Hmm.
 Hmm.
 That's fine.
 I don't think that matters.
 What does prone do?
 Sounds great.
 It's getting, somebody's sliding across the floor.
 I mean, it should be fine.

 I did it, so I'm doing it.
 Uh, but yeah, Jason, uh, you've got eight squares.
 Go ahead and move yourself wherever you want, preferably so that you're within range of those two guys in the back.
 Right.
 So, you know, somewhere up by Duncan, I think is, is, is perfectly acceptable.
 I don't know if that on the, any strike they make, any melee abilities used against them get Yeah, it's, I can't do it.
 Where do you want to go?
 Yeah, you, yeah, where do you want to go?
 Just point it out.
 Yeah, let's, um, let's go ahead and put myself, like, yeah, maybe right there would be fine.

 Right there.
 Yeah.
 Why not?
 Sweet.
 Bane.
 And then you're prone.
 Oh, strikes have bane.
 Well, it's a good thing your conflagration isn't a strike.
 Cool.
 Uh, next, I'm going to use my maneuver to, uh, flashback.
 I'm going to spend five clarity.
-Um, and, uh, you feel Poe Aurora kind of like enter your mind a little bit, um, and shows you like doing their conflagration again, but this time, you know, on, on different targets.
+Um, and, uh, you feel Po Aurora kind of like enter your mind a little bit, um, and shows you like doing their conflagration again, but this time, you know, on, on different targets.
 Um, and what the ability says, uh, is the target is, oh, actually it's a little different target is thrown several seconds back in time.

 So you get a little timey whimey, uh, and gets to do it all again.
 Uh, the target uses an ability with a base heroic resource cost of seven or less.
 So they previously used this round without needing to spend the base cost.
 Oh, so you just get to conflagrate again.
 Right.
 Yeah.
 Get them.
 Um, Chris, I'm going to need help because it's not my turn.
 Right.
 Um, here, free movement.
 There you go.
 Um, and we'll go ahead and.
 I target those two.
 Drop that there.
 We'll do this.
 And we'll.
 Yeah.
 Do that.
 Oh, that's a winner.

+---

+### Session Play - Part 2

 Yeah.
 Yeah.
 Okay.
 So go ahead and apply that fire damage.
 And.
 Yeah, you kill them all.
 Yeah.
 So your, your, uh, your fireball that you sent out, um, not only, not only gets the guys where the fireball exploded, but it also like, um, like.
 It's like, it's like a laser.
 It just goes through the other sniper, um, gets empowered as it's going over the bracer, goes through the other sniper, kills it, and then explodes, killing the other two snipers.
 Um.
 Mm.
 Mm.
 Mm.
 Love to see it.
 That was great.
 Which brings.
 Yeah.
 Yeah.